The Institute for Ecological Regeneration is committed to bringing renewal and vitality to ecosystems through research and education.

-Projects and programs of the institute are designed on the integration of three core themes: land, environmental education and faith.
-Conducting research, maintaining field collections and data, delivering formal academic courses, hosting symposia and disseminating learnings through various media to an array of publics will achieve the goals of the institute.
+Projects and programs of the institute integrate three core themes: land, environmental education and faith.
+Conducting research, maintaining field collections and data, delivering formal academic courses, hosting symposia and disseminating learnings to the public contribute to achieving the goals of the institute.

 Staff members and facilities

-Dr. Luke Gascho, executive director of Merry Lea, is the director of the institute.
-Staff members at Merry Lea with roles in the institute are: Dr. David Ostergren, director of the graduate program in environmental education; Dr. Dale Hess, director of the agroecology program; Lisa Zinn, director of the sustainability semester; Bill Minter, director of land management; Paul Steury, coordinator of K-12 environmental education programs; Jennifer Schrock, coordinator of public programs; and Dr. Ryan Sensenig, field researcher.
 Faculty from Goshen College and other institutions of higher education will join in the interdisciplinary work of the institute.
 The Institute for Ecological Regeneration is housed at Merry Lea Environmental Learning Center of Goshen College.
 The 1,189-acre preserve provides a context and framework for the regenerative work of the institute.
-The facilities include classrooms, offices, a library, housing, field study sites and agroecology plots.
+The facilities include classrooms, offices, a library, housing, field study sites and a seven-acre diversified organic farm.

 Current and planned research

 The institute pursues research in field-based ecology, environmental education pedagogy and practice, creation care and stewardship and sustainability in systems.
-Examples of questions that will be explored are:
+Examples of questions that the institute explores are:

 - What comprises a healthy regional landscape for all creatures?